-I'm a plant epigeneticist at The Sainsbury Laboratory Cambridge University.
+I'm a plant epigeneticist at Cold Spring Harbor Laboratory.
 After completing my Master Degree in Genetics, Development and Cellular Biology, I obtained my PhD thesis describing the role of histone variants and chaperones on chromatin dynamics during Arabidopsis development (Clermont Auvergne University - France).
-I'm currently a post-doctoral Research Associate in Jerzy Paszkowski's lab in The Sainsbury Laboratory at the University of Cambridge.
-My research focuses on the developmental, environmental and epigenetic regulation of tomato retrotransposons.
-My main interests are in fruit development and ripening, and in plants subjected to abiotic stress, particularly drought.
-I am also working to establish and characterize plants deficient in DNA methylation and in chromatin remodellers and modifiers that are likely to interfere with retrotransposon control.
+My research focuses on the contribution of structural variation, and particularly transposons, in generating phenotypic quantitative variation in tomato.

 Research Areas: Gene Regulation, Genetics, Genomics, Molecular Biology